AnkushSinghGandhi/AnkushSinghGandhi/README.md

 ### I'm a Backend developer and Python enthusiast based in India.

-#### Aside from that, I write blogs about different topics like Backend development, Devops, Data Science because knowledge not shared is knowledge wasted.
-In addition, I enjoy documenting my journeys in tech and other areas of life.
-My goal has been to assist the student community in navigating their professional journeys while also building my own personal brand.

-If you have any questions about tech that I can help you with, I'm pleased to assist you.

-If you are looking for profiles to sponsor, I would love your appreciation.
-My goal with sponsorship is to build more projects and maintain the existing ones while managing the community ❤️ Your contributions will motivate me to give back further to the community and sustain my work ✨

 <img align="right" height="350" alt="My Octocat" src="https://user-images.githubusercontent.com/55637484/138565818-67728dce-a634-41e5-bf1f-1f1f7fa28b07.png" />

 <h3 align="left">Connect with me:</h3>